 - Social exclusion.

-We select participants who demonstrate the most significant need and are most likely to benefit from what the program offers.
+Through a network of referral partners, we connect with young people who are not able to access the support they need and are most likely to benefit from what our programs offer.
 We work closely with their families, schools and relevant supporting agencies including foster care agencies, juvenile justice, youth services, drug and alcohol services.